-Join Martin Guidry for an in-depth discussion in this video Understanding files and filegroups, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Understanding files and filegroups, part of SQL Server 2012: Designing Database Solutions.

 - In this section, we're going to talk about…data files in SQL Server 2012.…There are three types of files available to us.…The first is a Transaction Log file.…Then we have Primary Data files.…And Secondary Data files.…And we'll talk about each of these individually.…The Transaction Log holds a record…of all transactions in the system,…so any time data is changed in any way…information is written to the transaction log…to keep track of those changes.…